fbeyzaburkay/CS210Project/project report.md

 ## Findings

-1. **Pop and Rock Trends:**
+1. ** High User Mood Index::**
-   - High User Mood for Pop and Rock: Most of my Pop and Rock songs exhibit high User Mood indexes, suggesting a preference for uplifting or energetic tracks.
+   - Most of my Pop and Rock songs exhibit high User Mood indexes, suggesting a preference for uplifting or energetic tracks.

-2. **Electronic, Progressive Rock, and House Trends:**
+2. **Low User Mood Index:**
-   - Low User Mood Index: Surprisingly, Electronic, Progressive Rock, and House songs tend to have lower User Mood indexes.
+   - Surprisingly, Electronic, Progressive Rock, and House songs tend to have lower User Mood indexes.
 This finding suggests a potential inclination towards genres that may have a more subdued or varied emotional tone, also may caused by the subtext of the song lyrics.

 ## Limitations and Future Work
-In the future, I aim to enhance the project by integrating the `get.recommendations()` function from Spotipy authorization, enabling the generation of personalized song recommendations based on the User Mood formula derived from Valence, Energy, and Loudness features.
-This planned enhancement will offer an enriched music exploration experience, allowing for the discovery of new and fitting songs within the defined mood and genre preferences.
+In the future, I aim to improve the project by incorporating the `get.recommendations()` function from Spotipy authorization.
+Despite my current efforts, I encountered challenges in achieving this in Python.
+My future plans involve overcoming these obstacles and successfully implementing the function, providing users with personalized song recommendations based on the User Mood formula derived from Valence, Energy, and Loudness features.
+This enhancement aims to offer an enhanced music exploration experience, allowing users to discover new songs tailored to their mood and genre preferences.

 ## Navigate to the Playlist Generator